ardioeij/workformer/README.md

 # Workflow Transformer
-This repository is prepare to publish all of my PhD study works.
+This repository is prepared to publish all of my PhD study works.

-# Publications:

-Output Structure Simplification to Enhance Transformer-Based Text-to-Workflow Translation.
 Ardi Oeij.
 PhD Student in Artificial Intelligence at Lincoln University, New Zealand.
 Supervisors:
 Associate Professor Patricia Anthony.
 Associate Professor Stuart Charters.

+# Publications:

+Output Structure Simplification to Enhance Transformer-Based Text-to-Workflow Translation.

 # TextToSsfWf